a-angeliev/Shoecommerce/server/README.md

 > # Products
 > ## Create product
 > Before create product you must have created brand and category.
-To create one product you should provide main information about product like title, price and etc, information about product sizes, colors and etc, product images, and existing brands and category.
+To create one product you should provide main information about product like title, price, etc, information about product sizes, colors, etc, product images, and existing brands and category.
 > ### Request
 >`[POST] '/products' `
 > ```json